Arctic region

 B. Introduction

-PAME, one of six Arctic Council working groups, focuses on the marine agenda of the Arctic Council and provides a unique forum for collaboration on a wide range of activities directed towards the protection and sustainable use of the Arctic marine environment.
+PAME, one of six Arctic Council Working Groups, is the focal point of the Arctic Council’s activities related to the protection and sustainable use of the Arctic marine environment and provides a unique forum for collaboration on a wide range of activities in this regard.
 PAME‘s activities are based on its mandate to address marine policy measures and other measures related to the conservation and sustainable use of the Arctic marine and coastal environment in response to environmental change from both land and sea-based activities, including non-emergency pollution prevention control measures such as coordinated strategic plans as well as developing programs, assessments and guidelines, all of which aim to complement or supplement efforts and existing arrangements.

-PAME consists of representatives from the eight Arctic Council States: Canada, Kingdom of Denmark, Finland, Iceland, Norway, Russian Federation, Sweden and United States (responsible for its work in their respective countries) and representatives of Permanent Participants organizations on behalf of Arctic indigenous peoples.
-Additionally, the other Arctic subsidiary bodies, accredited observers and other Arctic stakeholders contribute to the ongoing work of PAME, as relevant.
-The working group generally meets twice a year to assess progress and advance its work in addition to other meetings, workshops and intersessional work.
+PAME consists of representatives from the eight Arctic States: Canada, the Kingdom of Denmark, Finland, Iceland, Norway, the Russian Federation, Sweden and the United States and representatives of six Indigenous Peoples organizations who have been granted Permanent Participants status in the Arctic Council.
+Additionally, accredited Observers from Non-Arctic States; intergovernmental and interparliamentary organizations; and non-governmental organizations contribute to the ongoing work of PAME, as relevant.
+The Working Group generally meets twice a year to assess progress and advance its work in addition to other meetings, workshops and intersessional work.

 The Arctic Council